Managing the Legal Risks of Social Media Inside and Outside the Workplace

 “Each company is different, so it is difficult to speak on specifics of what each social media policy should contain,” Rigney says.
 “If this is a public company versus a private company, there will be different considerations because there are federal disclosure laws under the SEC that may be violated by a social media post of [confidential information], whereas a small local business probably doesn’t have those types of concerns.”

-If you’re an employer who allows or encourages employees to promote products and services on social media platforms, contact an experienced employment attorney in your area for advice on your potential legal liabilities, employees’ rights, and social media policies.
+An employment lawyer can give you legal advice on employees’ rights and social media policies.
+If you’re an employer who allows or encourages employees to promote products and services on social media platforms, contact an experienced employment attorney in your area.

 What do I do next?